App-Maker-Software/LiveApp/README.md

 The Swift Package adds less than 1 megabyte to your app footprint.

-This is under active development, if you would like to contribute or try a demo, contact Joe Hinkle.
+This is under active development, if you would like to contribute, contact Joe Hinkle.

 ## Fast SwiftUI Previews